velexi-research/VLXI-Cookiecutter-Research/{{cookiecutter.project_directory}}/docs/references/Quick-References/pyenv-Quick-Reference.md

 ### Installing a Python Version

-* Get a list of the available Python versions.
+* Get a list of the available Python versions for installation.

   ```shell
   $ pyenv install -l